vincefn/pyvkfft/README.rst

   - for vulkan and rocm this only makes sense combined to a pycuda/cupy/pyopencl equivalent.
 - support cupy arrays (this probably requires little change so a cupy user/developer contribution is welcome)
-- support array dimensions >3 when the FFT dimension is up to 2 (by collapsing the 3rd dimension)
 - out-of-place C2R transform without modifying the C array ?
 This would require using a R array padded with two wolumns, as for the inplace transform
 - half precision ?
 - convolution ?
 - zero-padding ?